traefik/yaegi/README.md

 * works everywhere Go works
 * All Go & runtime resources accessible from script (with control)
 * Security: `unsafe` and `syscall` packages not used or exported by default
+* Support Go 1.11 and Go 1.12 (the latest 2 major releases)

 ## Install